• Skip to primary navigation

 1. Freelance Writer

-Becoming a freelance writer is easy when you love reading and writing.
-Needless to say, you’re creative, have good grammar and spelling skills, and enjoy learning different topics.
-The content you create will need to grab the attention of the readers by the throat and make them think about your message.
+Needless to say, you need to be creative, have good grammar and spelling skills, and enjoy learning about different topics.
+The content you write will need to grab readers’ attention by the throat and make them think about your message.

-This shouldn’t be a problem if you know how to turn in plain words and transform them into amazing stories.
+Completing that checklist shouldn’t be a problem if you know how to turn plain words into amazing stories.
 Companies and business owners will pay for your writing expertise to educate, inform, or entertain their audiences.

 Sites like Upwork and Fiverr are great platforms to find your first freelance writing gig.

-As much as you want to set your own rates for this job, you’d have to settle for what the employer is paying you when you’re just beginning.
-But as you gain more experience and have built a writing portfolio, you can set your own freelance writing rates.
+As much as you want to set your own rates for this job, you’d have to settle for what the employer is paying you when you’re just a beginner.
+However, as you gain more experience and have built a writing portfolio, you can set your own freelance writing rates.

 Cons: If you choose to be a freelancer, you’re only working on a per-project basis.
 So if the job’s done, you’re on the hunt for another project again.
 This makes the salary unstable.